 Recent students at Clare include conductor Robin Ticciati, violinist Jamie Campbell and oboist Sasha Calin.
 New music has also featured highly throughout the years: numerous premières and commissions have taken place, most recently featuring new works by Christopher Willis, Chris Elcombe and Graham Ross.

-Clare College has its own Composer-in-Residence, Giles Swayne, who regularly writes for the College's instrumentalists and singers, and teaches composition for the Faculty of Music.
+Until 2014, Clare College had as its Composer-in-Residence Giles Swayne, who regularly wrote for the College's instrumentalists and singers, and taught composition for the Faculty of Music.
 He has written several pieces for the Choir, including The Silent Land for cello and 40-part choir, premièred at the 1998 Spitalfields Festival by Raphael Wallfisch and the Choir, which was described by The Times as "a masterpiece", and Swayne himself as "the most accomplished choral composer in Britain".
 Other pieces written for the Choir include a new setting of the Magnificat, a setting of five poems entitled Uncommon Prayers for five solo instruments and choir, premiered by the Choir in Australia 2012, and a trombone concerto, Double Act, for ten solo instruments, premiered in 2013 by Clare undergraduate Mike Buchanan.
 Further details about Giles Swayne are available on the Choir's website, here: http://clarecollegechoir.com/whos-who#2Giles-Swayne